waterswv/react-giphy/README.md

 Fork and clone to get a local copy of the app.

-Check out to the ES6 soultion branch.
+Check out to the solution branch.

 ```
 npm install